-As is evident in the statewide unemployment rate of just 5.6 percent as of the end of the first quarter of 2015 – the lowest it has been since 2008 – Arkansas’s major industry employers are actively rebuilding their labor force.
-More people going to work means greater demand for HR professionals who recruit, train, and retain the state’s workforce.
+As is evident from the statewide unemployment rate of just 3.4 percent as of August 2019, Arkansas’ major industry employers are actively building their labor force.
+More people going to work means a greater demand for HR professionals who recruit, train, and retain the state’s workforce.

 A Closer Look at Human Resources Careers in Arkansas

 HR careers in Arkansas can be divided into two main categories: government employers and private employers.
-The following job descriptions provide a deeper insight into what’s involved in working in the HR departments of some of the state’s major employers (from a survey of job vacancies taken in May 2015 and shown for illustrative purposes only):
+The following job descriptions provide a deeper insight into what’s involved in working in the HR departments of some of the state’s major employers (Shown for illustrative purposes only):

 - Human Resources Specialist with the Arkansas Department of Human Services in Little Rock – This professional will be responsible for performing activities that include personnel recruitment, interviewing, and orientation.
-The incumbent will also provide correctional oversight and foster the growth of employees.
+They will also provide correctional oversight and foster the growth of employees.

 - Human Resources Director with the City of Fayetteville – This upper-level professional will be responsible for ensuring the city’s Human Resources Department functions efficiently.
 Duties include interviewing, hiring, and training employees, directing, planning, and assigning work, creating performance appraisals, as well as addressing and resolving problems.

 HR jobs with federal agencies operating in Arkansas are classified according to the federal General Schedule (GS), a 15-level scale that designates required education and work experience (Shown for illustrative purposes only):

 Like their public-sector counterparts, HR professionals in the private sector provide the organizational talent necessary to keep Arkansas’ economy running strong.
-Each company will have its own job descriptions, such as those shown in the following examples (Shown for illustrative purposes only):
+Each company will have its own job descriptions, like those shown in the following examples (Shown for illustrative purposes only):